jerith/Platform-Guild/code-review.rst

 * Would encouraging a *checklist* to be created for each file or module improve the detection of potential issues within it when the file was under re-review?
+* Would encouraging or enforcing a *workflow* for individual comments be beneficial -- e.g., asking authors to transition each comment thread to "Addressed", "Won't Fix", "ACKed", etc.?

 .. seealso::